lsst-sitcom/sitcomtn-025/index.rst

 One major advantage of Bokeh is that the very high majority of the application can be developed inside a notebook.
 Once functioning as expected, it can be ported to a python file with minimal intervention required.

-As part of the selection criteria, demonstator projects were created and executed to verify certain aspects of the required functionality and usability.
+As part of the selection criteria, demonstation projects were created and executed to verify certain aspects of the required functionality and usability.
 Examples of Bokeh apps and their use is found in the `Proof-of-concept Demonstrations`_ section.
 It was possible to build out and deploy the Jitter application in a few hours.
 The centering application, which can be used for determining offsets, took roughly two hours.